W-OK-E/foundation_model/Instructions.md

 # Evaluation - On the test set
 If you wish to run the evaluation, go to ~/foundation_model/eval.sh, change --config-path param to the folder that contains your config file.
 After training it will mostly be a folder in ~/foudnation_model/checkpoints based on the name you chose for training.

+# The Difference between Multi-Class and Multi-Label Classification(in terms of shape of the target values)